-Located in Wheatley, Ontario, Taylor Fish Company has been a family owned and operated for four generations.
-From the boat to their processing plant to their personal service, they take the greatest care in providing your family with the highest quality freshwater fish anywhere.
+Located in Wheatley, Ontario, Taylor Fish Company has been family owned and operated for four generations.
+From the boat, to the processing plant, to the personal service, we take the greatest care in providing families with the highest quality freshwater fish anywhere.

-Once the boat and crew are at a prime fishing spot they begin the process called setting nets.
-To set nets one of the crew members stands at the back of the boat with a tray of nets and quickly uncoils the tray out the back of the boat.
-The nets have lead weights that sink the bottom part and a plastic cork on the top part that keeps it from getting tangled up in the water.
-The nets sit in the water lengthwise and stretch out for more than one hundred feet.
+Once the boat and crew are at their prime fishing spot, they begin the process of setting their nets.
+One of the crew members stands at the back of the boat with a tray of nets and quickly uncoils the tray out of the back of the boat.
+The captain must make sure he drives as straight as possible, as nets are set in a grid-like format.
+Many other boats may be setting near the “sweet spot”, so they have to make sure the lines don’t get crossed!

-As the perch and pickerel chase their meal of smelt toward the net, the smaller smelt easily swim through, leaving the larger perch and pickerel to be caught in the net.
-The boat returns to the nets hours later to retrieve their catch.
+Fishermen set various sizes of webbing to catch different sizes of fish.
+As the perch and pickerel chase their meal of smelt toward the net, the smaller smelt easily swim through, leaving the larger perch and pickerel to be caught in the web.